Rehabcure

 • 2nd 6 months of lactation +440 kcal/day

-• 250 kcal should be from diet
+• 250 kcal should be from the diet

 Exercise impact on lactation